jeffuntalan/exploding-chickens/README.md

 [![Build status](https://travis-ci.org/RAK3RMAN/exploding-chickens.svg?branch=main)](https://travis-ci.org/RAK3RMAN/exploding-chickens) ![Language](https://img.shields.io/badge/Language-Node.js-informational.svg?style=flat) ![License](https://img.shields.io/badge/License-MPL2.0-red.svg)

+#### We are seeking artists & graphic designers to help design the upcoming packs of Exploding Chickens!
+If you have a knack to create awesome card designs and want to give back to the community, drop me a line [here](https://rakerman.com/contact/).

 A beautiful, online alternative to the popular kitty-powered version of Russian Roulette, Exploding Kittens.
 Exploding Chickens is a card game with explosions and of course, chickens — all crafted on the Node.js platform.
 The rules are simple.
 Each player takes turns drawing a card or playing a card, rolling the dice of luck so that they can survive for yet another turn.